Crosslinking of DNA

 In genetics, crosslinking of DNA occurs when various exogenous or endogenous agents react with two nucleotides of DNA, forming a covalent linkage between them.
 This crosslink can occur within the same strand (intrastrand) or between opposite strands of double-stranded DNA (interstrand).
 These adducts interfere with cellular metabolism, such as DNA replication and transcription, triggering cell death.
 These crosslinks can, however, be repaired through excision or recombination pathways.

-DNA crosslinking also has useful merit in chemotherapy and targeting cancerous cells for apoptosis, as well as in understanding how proteins interact with DNA.
+DNA crosslinking also has useful merit in chemotherapy as well as in understanding how proteins interact with DNA.
+These agents are separated based upon their source of origin and labeled either as exogenous or endogenous.

 Crosslinking agents

-Many characterized crosslinking agents have two independently reactive groups within the same molecule, each of which is able to bind with a nucleotide residue of DNA.
-These agents are separated based upon their source of origin and labeled either as exogenous or endogenous.
+Most crosslinking agents have two independently reactive groups, each of which is able to bind with a nucleotide residue of DNA.
 Exogenous crosslinking agents are chemicals and compounds, both natural and synthetic, that stem from environmental exposures such as pharmaceuticals and cigarette smoke or automotive exhaust.
 Endogenous crosslinking agents are compounds and metabolites that are introduced from cellular or biochemical pathways within a cell or organism.